Graham Boyack, Director

 Prior to joining the SM he has worked in a number of third sector organisations.
 Having no experience in mediation prior to joining the organisation, he has now successfully undertaken training in mediation.

 Clare’s work is focused on handling calls, referrals and case management for the Scottish Mediation Helpline and the North Lanarkshire Small Claims Mediation Service.
 She is responsible for ensuring that there are accurate records of mediation outcomes and assisting in the research, evaluation and reporting of projects.
 Clare is also responsible for managing all membership records and plays a key role in organising the annual conference.

 Contact Clare: email@example.com

 Kathryn Hilditch, Project Officer – Policy and Development

 Kathryn’s role involves widening knowledge about mediation in a variety of different sectors, developing and delivering mediation projects, and supporting the preparation of responses to relevant policy consultations.
-Kathryn joined the Network in 2013, coming from a background of planning and community training.
+Kathryn joined the SM in 2013, coming from a background of planning and community training.
 She has completed initial mediation training and previously volunteered for a community mediation service.